red-hat-storage/cockpit-ceph-installer/README.md

 # sudo ln -snf $PWD /usr/share/cockpit/ceph-installer
 # sudo systemctl restart cockpit.socket
 ```
-4. point your browser at port 9091 of the machine, and login as root
+4. Point your browser at the cockpit port of your ansible VM (default port is 9090), and login as root
-   - make sure runner-service has been started - if not, the UI will tell you!

 -----------------------------------------------------------------------------------------------------------------